International astronaut will be invited on future NASA moon landing

 NASA has long stressed the need for global cooperation in space, establishing the Artemis Accords along with the U.S. State Department in 2020 to promote responsible behavior not just at the moon but everywhere in space.
 Representatives from all 33 countries that have signed the accords so far were expected at the space council’s meeting in Washington.

+Watch: NASA reveals astronauts who will fly around moon for Artemis II mission

-During Wednesday's meeting, Harris also planned to announce new policies to ensure the safe use of space as more and more private companies and countries aim skyward.
-Among the issues that the U.S. is looking to resolve: the growing amount of space junk around Earth and climate change.
+During Wednesday’s meeting, Harris also announced new policies to ensure the safe use of space as more and more private companies and countries aim skyward.
+Among the issues that the U.S. is looking to resolve: the climate crisis and the growing amount of space junk around Earth.
+A 2021 anti-satellite missile test by Russia added more than 1,500 pieces of potentially dangerous orbiting debris, and Blinken joined others at the meeting in calling for all nations to end such destructive testing.